OpenTreeOfLife/opentreeoflife.github.io/index.md

 Open Tree of Life web application, including the curator app, at tree.opentreeoflife.org (dev version at devtree.opentreeoflife.org).
 Written using web2py.

 ###phylesystem
 The top-level repository in the Open Tree of Life phylogenetic study document store.
-The data are actually stored in different repositories - phylesystem-1, phylesystem-2, etc - which we refer to as ``shards''.
+The data are actually stored in different repositories - phylesystem-1, phylesystem-2, etc - which we refer to as shards.
 This is to future proof against repository size limits in GitHub.

 ###phylesystem-1
 Contains the NexSON files for the phylogenetic study document store, organized into subdirectories.
 Each NexSON file represents one study (publication), and may contain more than one tree.